Recommended by:

 Download a VPN for Linux

-• Beautiful graphical user interface for Ubuntu
+• Ubuntu app with a graphical user interface

 • 30-day money-back guarantee